JingwenShi123/Talking-Clock-Team-5/README.md

 **1. Display Current Time**: The clock will show the current hour, minute, and second.
 **2. Date Setting**: Display the local year, month, day, and day of the week.
 **3. Language Setting**: preferred text language and announcement language for the target user.
+**4. Time Announcement**: Deliver a clear and concise bilingual time announcement capability in both Chinese and English.
-**4. Time Zone Setting**: Allow users to choose or set their desired time zone to ensure the clock displays the correct local time.
+**5. Time Zone Setting**: Allow users to choose or set their desired time zone to ensure the clock displays the correct local time.
-**5. Alarm Function**: Allow users to set one or more alarms to receive reminders at specific times and pause them as well.
+**6. Alarm Function**: Allow users to set one or more alarms to receive reminders at specific times and pause them as well.
-**6. Snooze**: Allow users to "snooze for 5 minutes" by clicking a button that automatically sets an alarm for 5 minutes later.
+**7. Snooze**: Allow users to "snooze for 5 minutes" by clicking a button that automatically sets an alarm for 5 minutes later.
-**7. Background Automation**: Visually remind customers of the local time by providing both daytime and nighttime backgrounds.
+**8. Background Automation**: Visually remind customers of the local time by providing both daytime and nighttime backgrounds.
+**9. Countdown Timer**: Develop a countdown timer function in hours / minutes, and offer users the option to select their preferred ringtone.

 #### Voice Integration
 **1. Text Preparation**: Begin by structuring the text for both languages.
 In Chinese, it should be in the format: “现在是” + “上午/下午” + the hour + “点” + the minute.
 For English, structure it as: “It’s” + the minute + past/for + the hour”.